h365chen/ece356/tut/tut07.md

   - Best-case: same as nested loop join
   - Worst-case: $b_r \ast b_s + b_r$ block transfers and $2 \ast b_r$ seeks
     - Why $2 \ast b_r$?
-It's because each scan of the inner relation $S$ requires one seek, and the block of the outer relation $R$ requires one seek.
+It's because each scan of the inner relation $S$ requires one seek and there are $b_r$ scans, and each block of the outer relation $R$ requires one seek.

 ---